 We drifted off and all the while a group of monkeys has surrounded our little house and are jumping around.
 They must feel like hosts or even owners of the wooden cabins and it is hard to catch them distracted so you can slip through the door.
 If you want to keep your hidden food supplies to be destroyed, you’d better lock your door tight.
 The monkeys had found the cool spot and the shier people had to skirt around them.

 |The lodges compete with each other in terms of interior design|

 The elephant families are big and close.

 They pass very carefully by the jeeps and the vans and hide the small ones behind their legs.
 The babies are so cute, like chubby smaller models of the adults.
-Their smiles are very child-like and they even resemble our kids when they get curious and try to separate from the group till one gentle mother ushers them back in.
+Their smiles are very child-like and they even resemble our kids when they get curious and try to separate from the group until one gentle mother ushers them back in.

 |Headed for a fight|

 |On the march to Kilimanjaro|

 |Do elephants smoke?|

 You have to stretch before going into battle